2021 Bicycle and Pedestrian Master Plan Update

 The development of this plan happened over the past two years across the following three phases:

 Phase 1: Information Gathering (January - June 2020)

-Phase 1 is when we need you the most!
-We want to know where you like to walk and bike, what barriers to biking or walking exist in Union City, and what improvements should be made.
+During Phase 1, we heard from you about where you like to walk and bike, what barriers to biking or walking exist in Union City, and what improvements should be made.
 We also gathered data about existing conditions, including learning more about how safe and comfortable walking and bicycling is throughout the city.

-- Physical infrastructure: such as a plan for where a new bicycle lane or striped crosswalk should be located
+- Physical infrastructure: such as where new bicycle lanes or striped crosswalks should be located

 - Policies: such as a new City ordinance about the dimensions of bicycle lanes